sdr-enthusiasts/gitbook-adsb-guide/setting-up-the-host-system/install-docker-compose.md

 # Install Docker Compose

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
-Then, with a single command, you create, start, stop, update, etec all the services from your configuration.
+Then, with a single command, you create, start, stop, update, etc all the services defined for your application.

 Compose can be run as a container, which I highly recommend.
 The clever folks over at [linuxserver.io](https://www.linuxserver.io) have a great image that's easily installed.